Top 10 Worst Things About Theme Parks

 For many people, a day at a theme park is the perfect way to escape the stresses of everyday life and indulge in some carefree fun.
 With thrilling rides, delicious food, and endless entertainment options, it's no wonder that theme parks are such a popular destination for families, friends, and adrenaline junkies alike.However, as much as we love theme parks, there are some aspects of the experience that can be downright frustrating or even downright terrible.
 From long lines and crowded walkways to overpriced food and lackluster customer service, there are a few things that can put a serious damper on an otherwise perfect day at the park.

 Definitely the worst part.
-But, it can't really be avoided unless amusement parks start putting a limit on the number of people that they let in, which I think is a really terrible idea.
+But it can't really be avoided unless amusement parks start putting a limit on the number of people they let in, which I think is a really terrible idea.

-At Disneyland I waited 2 hours for Radiator Springs then it broke down.
+At Disneyland, I waited 2 hours for Radiator Springs, and then it broke down.

 Who doesn't hate lines?
 Especially if you have to wait 2 hours.

-Disney's fast passes are free, but Six Flags' fast passes cost additional
+Disney's fast passes are free, but Six Flags' fast passes cost extra.

-I was on this ride called The Thunderbolt in Flambards.
-It's this thing that swings you in every direction.
-Then it almost broke down and I was scared :(
+I was on this ride called The Thunderbolt at Flambards.
+It's a thing that swings you in every direction.
+Then it almost broke down, and I was scared.

-Oh look, PETA MEMBERS!
-I agree Seaworld should take better care of their animals, but Disney actually takes great care of the animals.
-Plus, releasing animals into the wild is risky as they could become man-eaters, die because they don't know what to do to survive in the wild, or be killed by poachers!
-But apparently, vegans are so high and mighty and can do no wrong so apparently they know best. :rolls eyes:
+Oh look, PETA members!
+I agree SeaWorld should take better care of their animals, but Disney actually takes great care of its animals.
+Plus, releasing animals into the wild is risky as they could become man-eaters, die because they don't know how to survive in the wild, or be killed by poachers!
+But apparently, vegans are so high and mighty and can do no wrong, so apparently they know best. *Rolls eyes*

 It costs $3 to ride the carousel at Seaside Heights.